 About the Program

 Hobart and William Smith Colleges maintain an exchange program with the University of Tuebingen, one of Germany's oldest and most prestigious universities.
-Its diverse faculty offer specializations in the fields of Protestant theology, Catholic theology, law, economics, business administration, medicine, philosophy, history, social and behavioral sciences, modern languages, mathematics, physics, chemistry, pharmacy, biology, geosciences, and informatics.
+Its diverse faculty offer specializations in the fields of law, economics, business administration, medicine, philosophy, history, social and behavioral sciences, modern languages, mathematics, physics, chemistry, pharmacy, biology, geosciences, theology/religious studies, and informatics.

 While this program is ideal for students with advanced German language skills (who will take all courses in German), the university also offers a significant number of courses in English in a variety of subject areas, providing students the opportunity to develop German language skills while taking other courses in English alongside German and other international students.